AMReX-Combustion/PelePhysics/Docs/sphinx/Introduction.rst

 - `PeleLM <https://github.com/AMReX-Combustion/PeleLM>`_ is an adaptive-mesh Low-Mach number hydrodynamics code for reacting flows.
 Note that by the time this documentation is written, `PeleLM` does **not** rely on `PelePhysics` yet, and uses in place a `ChemDriver` object.
 Follow the link to learn more.
 - `PeleC <https://github.com/AMReX-Combustion/PeleC>`_ is an adaptive-mesh compressible hydrodynamics code for reacting flows.

-All three codes rely on `AMREX <https://amrex-codes.github.io/amrex>`_, which is a software frameworks that provides the data structure and enable massive parallelization.
+All three codes rely on `AMReX <https://amrex-codes.github.io/amrex>`_, which is a software frameworks that provides the data structure and enable massive parallelization.

 .. |a| image:: ./Visualization/PeleSuite.png